BICENTENNIAL TRIBUTE

 SBD & H: Caroline!

-(C hitches up somewhat loose nankeens)
+C hitches up her somewhat loose nankeens

-SBD: In the name of Brummel! - this is too much - even for Brighton!
+SBD: In the name of Brummel!
+This is too much - even for Brighton!

 B: You - you profane Scoffer!
 Brighthelmstone is not a town whose inhabitants are notorious for officious curiosity - unlike Southwell - prepare for a mighty session of Hazard where I shall explain all - and at which my cousin Gordon shall not be present!